compbiozurich/UZH-BIO392/course-results/2020/Nathalie-Guttmann/report_unix.md

 ```
 tail ~/mnt/test/test.txt
 ```
+- Don't need to specify the number of lines as the "tail" default is the listing the last 10 lines.

 ### 7. How do we print the first column of the file named /mnt/test/test.txt whose columns are separatedby tabs?
 Please provide the command(s).
 ```